-4. In the Snapshot Manager window, notice the snapshot is created.
-Click the Dismiss button.
+4. Notice the new snapshot appears in the Snapshot Manager.
+Click Dismiss.

 At this point it is good to verify that you have only one snapshot on the virtual machine.
 Multiple snapshots increase the likelihood of having problems, especially if the snapshots are named the same.
 Also, the more snapshots a virtual machine has, the slower the performance and the more drive space is used.